- LIVING FOR FREE and GIVING

 If you can’t visualize your passion or can't decide what you want to do – do this: whenever you're faced with a choice (big or small), about work, health, relationships, travel, money, study – or anything else – grab a pen and write down your choices, your options.
 All of them.
 Don't judge any as they come to mind.
 Just let the ideas flow, and keep writing.
 Once you have your list, some items will be easy to cross off.
 With only a few left, pick the one that most excites you NOW and do it!

 One point about choices.
 Recently a friend asked me to help him.
-The thing he wanted me to do didn't especially interest me at the time and I considered saying 'No', which I'm very good at if something doesn’t resonate with me.
+The thing he wanted me to do didn't especially interest me at the time and I considered saying 'No', which I'm very good at if something doesn’t feel ideal.
 However, I did have a strong general interest in helping him.
 So this time I did.
 I felt good that I'd helped and I learned to be more aware about what really interests me.

 I do a lot of hitchhiking.
 Recently I travelled 150 km on a round trip with 13 lifts.
 There are lots of wonderful people willing to help.
 When I have a vehicle, I'm always giving people a lift.
 How about doing this yourself?
 Then there can be fewer cars on the road and more communication with new friends.